ENGLISH

 abuse is conducted by individual perpetrators not affiliated

 with any group or organization.
-However, about 4,500
+In fact, 96% of child

 pedophile priests have been identified in the Catholic church,